Hurricane Camille: Aftermath

 In 2004, the city of Biloxi opened the Hurricane Camille Memorial, which was damaged a year later by Hurricane Katrina.
 In 2009, federal agencies including the National Park Service and the United States Geological Survey developed the Mississippi Coastal Improvements Program.
 Part of the project included filling the Camille Cut in Ship Island, which began in 2017.
 The project finished in 2019, reconnecting the east and west side of the island and restoring vegetation at the former inlet.
-It was the second-largest in the history of the National Park Service.
+It was the second-largest project in the history of the National Park Service.

-Camille and its effects were depicted in several pieces of media, including Hurricane, a 1974 ABC made-for-TV disaster movie starring Frank Sutton and Larry Hagman, The Bluest Water: A Hurricane Camille Story, an original play about the storm in Nelson County, a 1989 episode of Nova, and a 1991 episode of the NBC series Quantum Leap, titled "Hurricane."

 Due to the high death toll and major destruction the hurricane caused in much of the Southern United States, the name Camille was retired after the 1969 season, and will never again be used for an Atlantic basin tropical cyclone.
 The name Cindy was selected to replace Camille in 1973.
 However, the 4year lists were replaced in 1971 by a new series of lists running though 1980.
+In 2024, researchers estimated that Camille would cause $59 billion in damage if it struck in 2022, based on population and wealth changes.